 In the case of full tree removal, both parties are responsible and will need to share the cost.

 Laws in most countries state that a landowner owns anything and everything that is on his property, above his property (to a reasonable height), and also, below the land (again to a reasonable depth).

-A tree is basically shared between both the parties, so both own and are responsible for it.
+A tree is basically shared between both parties, so both own and are responsible for it.

 Can I trim branches overhanging my side?

-Whether it is a tree on the property line or a tree completely in your neighbour’s yard, you have the right to prune anything that is hanging over your side of the fence.
+Whether it is a tree on the property line or a tree completely in your neighbor’s yard, you have the right to prune anything that is hanging over your side of the fence.

 Do I need to tell my neighbour?

-By law you are not obliged to inform your neighbour in most cities and counties, but there are some where they do mandate communication first to avoid disputes.
+By law, you are not obliged to inform your neighbor in most cities and counties, but there are some places where they do mandate communication first to avoid disputes.

-The law aside, I think it is always a good idea to communicate with your neighbour before you do anything.
+The law aside, I think it is always a good idea to communicate with your neighbor before you do anything.